italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

       - It MUST be set to the ``client_id``.
       - :rfc:`9126` and :rfc:`7519`.
     * - **aud**
-      - It MUST be set to the identifier of the PID/(Q)EAA Issuer.
+      - It MUST be set to the identifier of the PID/(Q)EAA Provider.
       - :rfc:`9126` and :rfc:`7519`.
     * - **exp**
       - UNIX Timestamp with the expiry time of the JWT.